 After marrying Prince Rainier on April 19, 1956, in a very public and ornate ceremony, Kelly abandoned her acting career in order to become Princess Consort of Monaco.
 She was also required to give up her American citizenship, and Prince Rainier banned her films in Monaco.

 The royal couple had three children: Princess Caroline, Prince Albert, and Princess Stéphanie.
 Despite many attempts by filmmakers to lure Princess Grace back into the film industry, she resisted, embracing her role as a ceremonial leader of Monaco.
-She became very involved in many cultural and charitable organizations over the course of her life.

 profile name: Grace Kelly profile occupation: